Residenttt/Eczane-React/README.md

 # Eczane React Project

-It is a project that lists the pharmacies working according to the selected province and district.
+It is a project that lists the pharmacies according to the selected province and district and uses Eczane API.

 ## Languages and Technologies